Assignment 3: Visualization Critique & Redesign

 -

-While you must use the data set given, you are free to transform the data as necessary.
-Such transforms may include (but are not limited to) log transformations, computing percentages or averages, grouping elements into new categories, or removing unnecessary variables or records.
+While you must use the dataset given, you are free to transform the data as necessary.
+Such transforms may include (but are not limited to) log transformations, computing percentages or averages, grouping elements into new categories, subsetting the data to focus on a particular aspect, or removing unnecessary variables or records.
 You are also free to incorporate external data as you see fit.

 Your chart image should be interpretable without consulting your writeup.
 Do not forget to include a title, axis labels or legends as needed!